proxystore/proxystore/docs/guides/endpoints.rst

     p = store.proxy(my_object)

-The :any:`EndpointStore <proxystore.store.endpoint.EndpointStore>` takes
+The :class:`EndpointStore <proxystore.store.endpoint.EndpointStore>` takes
 a list of endpoint UUIDs.
 This list represents any endpoint that proxies created by this store may interact with to resolve themselves.
-The :any:`EndpointStore <proxystore.store.endpoint.EndpointStore>` will use this list to find its *home* endpoint, the endpoint that will be used to issue operations to.
+The :class:`EndpointStore <proxystore.store.endpoint.EndpointStore>` will use this list to find its *home* endpoint, the endpoint that will be used to issue operations to.
 To find the *home* endpoint, the ProxyStore home directory (``~/.proxystore``) will be scanned for any endpoint configurations matching the one of the UUIDs.
-If a match is found, the :any:`EndpointStore <proxystore.store.endpoint.EndpointStore>` will attempt to connect to the endpoint using the host and port in the configuration.
+If a match is found, the :class:`EndpointStore <proxystore.store.endpoint.EndpointStore>` will attempt to connect to the endpoint using the host and port in the configuration.
 This process is repeated until a reachable endpoint is found.
 While the user could specify the home endpoint directly, the home endpoint may change when a proxy